Super- and hyper-deformation in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge at high spins: results and discussion

 \subsection{Superdeformed states in $^{62}$Zn}

 The SD band `SD1' is assigned negative parity and comprises the states with $I=18\textrm{--}34$, thus $\alpha=0$~\cite{gel09}. `SD2' is considered as a signature partner of SD1 and covers a spin range of $17\textrm{--}35$~\cite{gel09}. `SD3' is a positive-parity band covering $I=16\textrm{--}30$, thus $\alpha=0$~\cite{gel09}.
 In addition, `SD4' and `SD5' have been newly observed in Ref.~\cite{gel12}.
-These observed bands were analyzed using the configuration-dependent cranked Nilsson--Strutinsky (CNS) method~\cite{ben85}.
-According to the CNS analysis, the configuration of SD1, SD2, SD3, and SD5 is considered as $[22,23(-)]$, $[22,23(+)]$, $[22,24]$, and $[22,13]$, respectively~\cite{gel12}, whereas that of SD1, SD2, and SD5 is suggested as $[22,13(-)]$, $[22,13(+)]$, and $[22,23(+)]$, respectively in a revised consideration~\cite{gel14}.
-Here, the signature of an odd number of protons or neutrons in the $pf$ shell is specified in parentheses as $+$ or $-$ for $\alpha=+1/2$ or $\alpha=-1/2$.
-The CRMF approach was applied earlier to investigate the SD1 band and assigned the band $[22,24]$~\cite{afa98}.
-However, the authors in Ref.~\cite{mad98} pointed out that the band [22,24] is not yrast and SD1 can be a negative-parity band based on the CRMF and the cranked Skyrme-KS methods.
+These observed bands were analyzed using the configuration-dependent cranked Nilsson--Strutinsky (CNS) method~\cite{ben85,afa99}.
+According to the CNS analysis, the configuration of SD1, SD2, SD3, and SD5 is considered as $[22,2(-)3]$, $[22,2(+)3]$, $[22,24]$, and $[22,13]$, respectively~\cite{gel12}, whereas that of SD1, SD2, and SD5 is suggested as $[22,1(-)3]$, $[22,1(+)3]$, and $[22,2(+)3]$, respectively in a revised consideration~\cite{gel14}.
+The CRMF approach was applied earlier to investigate the SD1 band and assigned the configuration as $[22,24]$~\cite{afa98}.
+However, the authors in Ref.~\cite{mad98} pointed out that the configuration [22,24] is not yrast and SD1 can be a negative-parity band based on the CRMF and the cranked Skyrme-KS methods.